 Quick Margherita Pizza (Adapted from Cooking Light)

-1 (10-ounce) can refrigerated pizza crust dough
+What you need1 (10-ounce) can refrigerated pizza crust dough

 Cooking spray